Everyday Dose vs Ryze: Full Comparison + a Transparent-Dose Alternative (2026)

 | Calories | ~25 | ~15 | 6 |

-Vitality doesn't try to be everything — no collagen, no six-mushroom count, no fiber.
+Vitality doesn't try to be everything, no collagen, no six-mushroom count, no fiber.
 What it does is tell you exactly what you're drinking (500 mg Lion's Mane, 500 mg Chaga), use real roasted coffee instead of instant, keep the list to three ingredients, and cost the least of the three.
 Different priorities, openly stated.
+If your morning question is "what does Ryze coffee do for you that I can't get cheaper with more transparency," the answer lives in this column.

 Choose Everyday Dose if: you want the collagen (skin/hair/joints) and a strong L-theanine calm-focus effect, you don't mind instant, and price isn't the deciding factor.